-- 5.4.1.
-The Chair shall have the following responsibilities: - upholding and promoting the purposes of this Constitution and interpreting it, taking into account appropriate advice when necessary; - b) presiding over meetings of the Full Council to ensure that business is carried out transparently, efficiently and effectively whilst preserving the rights of Councillors and the interests of members of the public; - c) ensuring that at Council meetings matters of concern to local communities can be debated through the appropriate mechanisms; - ensuring that Councillors who are not on the Cabinet or who do not hold the Chair of a main Committee are able to hold those office holders to account; - e) promoting public involvement in the Council's affairs and acting as a contact between members of the public and organisations and the Council:
+5.4.1.
+The Chair shall have the following responsibilities:

+- a) upholding and promoting the purposes of this Constitution and interpreting it, taking into account appropriate advice when necessary; - b) presiding over meetings of the Full Council to ensure that business is carried out transparently, efficiently and effectively whilst preserving the rights of Councillors and the interests of members of the public; - c) ensuring that at Council meetings matters of concern to local communities can be debated through the appropriate mechanisms; - ensuring that Councillors who are not on the Cabinet or who do not hold the Chair of a main Committee are able to hold those office holders to account; - e) promoting public involvement in the Council's affairs and acting as a contact between members of the public and organisations and the Council;

-f) undertaking time to time such other by the Cou roles a as may be placed upon the Chair from
+f) undertaking such other roles as may be placed upon the Chair from time to time by the Council.